TheRuleOfMike/EASYBlenderToUnityWorkflow/README.md

 <li>Bake the desired map using Cycles.
 Choose Diffuse and un-select Direct and Indirect lighting.
 Be sure to bake only color (in the files this is set up as a default state, so if you are using them unchanged just bake “as is”).
 You can bake Albedo, Metallic, and Roughness using the “Basic 3” option (Albedo will be baked on the Diffuse Color, Metallic on Glossy Color, and Roughness on Emission).

 <li>Bake the Normal Map and Occlusion Map using Cycles.
 Choose Normal or Ambient Occlusion in the baker.
+You can also bake the Ambient Occlusion Map from the Node Group Input with the Diffuse bake.
+Baking Albedo with AO applied is also possible.

 <li>Voila.
 Rinse and repeat.
 </ol>